niaah101/gallery-project/README.md

 I sent the github pages link to my team at work and several of my friends and family to test.
 All confirmed site is working as expected.
 I tested it on my laptop, cell, and desktop for work and confirmed the same.

 There are some things that I would have done differently.
 Like the structure of the gallery.html page and the container housing the photos for more styling options.
+Even the addition of details on each photo.
 I am thinking of doing it anyway after the class ends.
 I like the simplicity of the site though, and actually used a color picker to match the background color chosen to the picture on the landing page.
-Love that option!
+Love that option for color selection!

 Finally, hover over all the photos to find the angel pic.
 It looks just a little different than the rest!